 Is Poneros Evil?

 The Greek term that is almost always translated as “evil” or “wicked” is poneros, which means “oppressed by toil,” “burdened,” and “worthless.”
 Of things, it means “toilsome,” “painful,” and “grievous.”
 In a moral sense, “worthless,” “base,” and “cowardly.”
+Notice that there is not sense of malevolence in these ideas.

-So, when Chris says something is poneros, he is not saying that it is malicious, corrupt, or rotten.
+So, when Jesus says something is poneros, he is not saying that it is malicious, corrupt, or rotten.
 He is saying it is worthless and second-rate.
 In most situations, the best translation for poneros is "worthless" though "burdened by toils" works better in some contexts.

-A good example of how poneros really works, can be seen in Mat 6:23, "But if your eye is evil..."
-It doesn't make sense to call an eye that isn't working well as "evil", especially when contrasted in the previous verse ( Mat 6:22) where the "good" eye is described as "focused".
+A good example of how poneros really works can be seen in Matthew 6:23, "But if your eye is evil..."
+It doesn't make sense to call an eye that isn't working well as "evil", especially when contrasted in the previous verse ( Matthew 6:22) where the "good" eye is described as "focused".
 Some biblical translation have even changed the word meaning "focused" to "good" so that this makes more sense, but, the word used, which means "single" or "to make single", doesn't mean anything like "good" and isn't translated that way anywhere else in Greek (including the KJV).
 In this context, "worthless" works but "second-rate" makes a little play against the "single" of "focused".

 This makes a significant difference in understanding what Christ teaches.
 For example, in the Lord’s Prayer, we pray to “deliver us from evil.”
 However, what Christ said was, "Deliver us from what is worthless."
 This isn’t a plea to save us from the malicious intent of others or dark forces of evil, but rather a plea to be saved from the burdens and toils of life, to be rescued from our own worthless and base impulses.
 This fits well with the concept that is mistakenly translated as "sin," which we will discuss in the next section.